Belet Nagar: Worship

 While the city of Nagar is already attested in pre-Sargonic sources from Ebla and Mari, and in administrative tablets of the Sargonic administration, the oldest currently known attestation of Belet Nagar is an inscription of the Hurrian king Tish-Atal of Urkesh.
 In a curse formula of this ruler, she appears alongside Hurrian deities Lubadag (Nupatik), Šimige and Teshub, as well as the Mesopotamian Nergal, whose name might have served as a logographic representation of that belonging to a Hurrian deity, for example Kumarbi or Aštabi, though this possibility is disputed.

 In Mesopotamia she appears for the first time in documents from the Ur III period, though it is unclear how large her role in Mesopotamian religion was.
-During the reign of Shulgi, Belet Nagar received offerings in Ur alongside Ishara.
+During the reign of Shulgi, Belet Nagar received offerings in Ur alongside Išḫara.
 They also had a joint temple in Uruk.
-The queen Shulgi-simti, one of Shulgi's wives, seemed to be a devotee of a number of foreign or minor deities, including Belet Nagar, Ishara, Allatum, Annunitum, Nanaya, Belet-Šuḫnir and Belet-Terraban.
+The queen Shulgi-simti, one of Shulgi's wives, seemed to be a devotee of a number of foreign or minor deities, including Belet Nagar, Išḫara, Allatum, Annunitum, Nanaya, Belet-Šuḫnir and Belet-Terraban.

 Many second millennium BCE texts from Mari and Shekhna (later Shubat Enlil, modern Tell Leilan) refer to Belet Nagar.
 King Zimri-Lim of Mari underwent a pilgrimage to her main sanctuary at one point in his reign.

 There is a well documented tradition of cultic travels of the statue of Belet Nagar.
 A letter to king Till-Abnu alludes to a festival during which the goddess was believed to leave her main temple to visit a nearby town, seemingly so that new boundary markers could be set up.
 A letter from Mari refers to this celebration too, identifying the destination as Shehkhna/Shubat Enlil.
 Similar celebrations centered on deities such as Dagan and the pair Lagamal and Ikshudum are attested in the same region.